treuille/sabda/README.md

 ### Risks (unordered)

-- I don't know how to see if there are any voice generation neural nets in hugging face
-    - Or should I look for something commerical
+- Can I run a neural net in Rust?
+- I can't play a sample using nih-plug
 - I don't know if I can run a neural net in Rust
-- I can't play a sample using nih-plug
 - I don't know how to read the midi clock in nih-plug
 - I don't unerstand how nih-plug works
     - There is no good documentation for nih-plug